thingsboard/thingsboard.github.io/_includes/docs/reference/lwm2m-api.md

 ## Software over-the-air updates

-LwM2M protocol allows you to upload and distribute over-the-air(OTA) software updates to devices.
-Please read first the following article [OTA updates](/docs/{{docsPrefix}}user-guide/ota-updates/){:target="_blank"} to learn about uploading and managing software packages and the update process.

-Updating of the device software has some differences comparing to the firmware update process: the Software Management process is split in 2 sub-processes: a Package Installation Process and a Software Activation Process.

-LwM2M defines Object 9: Software Management Object  for the software management  purpose, which enables remote software management in M2M devices and includes resources for delivering, execution of installation and activating software packages, and reporting states.
+The LwM2M protocol allows remote distribution of software updates via Over-the-Air (OTA) mechanisms.
+Before proceeding, please read the [OTA Updates Guide](/docs/{{docsPrefix}}user-guide/ota-updates/){:target="_blank"} to understand how to upload, manage, and distribute software packages.

+Unlike firmware updates, the Software Management process in LwM2M is divided into two distinct phases:
+- Package Installation Process
+- Software Activation Process

+LwM2M defines Object 9 for software management.
+It supports:
+- Remote delivery of software packages
+- Execution of installation and activation procedures
+- Reporting of software state transitions and results

-⚠️ Note: That Object 9 is an optional object, and not may be supported by some devices.
+> ⚠️ **Note**: Object 9 is optional and may not be supported by some devices.

 To be able to run the update using Object 9, you have to make sure that Object 9 is present in the Device profile LwM2M model and set up observations of following attributes on the device, which are used by the server to get